Skip to main content

 (Drug Schedules Regulation)

 a.
-Licensed practical nurses compound, dispense or administer Schedule II drugs to treat a disease or disorderwith a client-specific order from an authorized health professional.
+Licensed practical nurses compound, dispense or administer Schedule II drugs to treat a disease or disorder under a client-specific order.

 a.
 Licensed practical nurses successfully complete additional education before providing medical aesthetic procedures.